Blade mill John Smeaton

 Product images of Blade mill

-Plan for the trough and associated machinery of a waterwheel for Winlaton blade mill, in a scale of 1:24 inches per foot.
+Plan for the elevation of the machinery for the Winlaton blade mill.
+Depicts a section of the waterwheel and of the trough.
+In a scale of 1:24 inches per foot.

 Original drawing from Designs by the late John Smeaton made on various occasions in the course of his employment as a Civil Engineer from the year 175[?] to 179[?], Volume 2.
 Containing Designs for Mills and Hydraulic Engines.
 Collected and arranged by John Farey, 1821.

 John Smeaton (1724-1792) was a British civil engineer, he was elected a Fellow of the Royal Society in 1753.